 Barristers are regulated specialist legal advisers and court room advocates.
 If you need the services of a barrister, you are likely to be referred to one specialising in your type of case by your solicitor.
-However, it is possible to instruct certain barristers – known as “public access barristers” - directly without the need for a solicitor.
+However, it is possible to use certain barristers – known as “public access barristers” or "direct access barristers" - directly without the need for a solicitor.

 What barristers do

-They can also start a legal proceeding in a court on behalf of their client providing they are specially authorised by us to do so (in what is known as being “authorised to conduct litigation”).
+- starting a legal proceeding in a court on behalf of their client (providing they are specially authorised by us to do so, known as being “authorised to conduct litigation”).

 Barristers and solicitors

 Barristers are not the same as solicitors.
 Although they are both types of lawyers and they often undertake similar types of work, barristers and solicitors are two different branches of the legal profession.

 They have different rules they must follow.
 The organisation that ensures they follow these rules is called the regulator.
 We ensure barristers follow these rules, and the Solicitors Regulation Authority does the same with solicitors.
 They train and qualify in different ways too.

 As well as barristers and solicitors, there are several other types of legal advisers in England and Wales.
 Some of these are regulated (meaning that there are rules about what they can and cannot do, and a body enforces those rules) while others are not.
 When seeking legal advice you should understand that there are differences between those who are regulated and those who are not.
 If you use a barrister or a regulated legal adviser you can rest assured that they are properly qualified, and insured, and that you will have far better protection if you are not happy with the service you receive, or if something goes wrong.
 If you use an unregulated service, for example services such as some “McKenzie Friends” who can also offer you help in court, they may have no legal training or qualification, they may not be insured, and if something goes wrong there will be nothing you can do about it because they do not have a regulator.